Kris Reaves

-Kris Reaves (born November 10, 1995) is an American soccer player.
+Kris Reaves (born November 10, 1995) is an American retired professional soccer player.

 Career

 Youth and college

 Reaves played two years of college soccer at the University of Portland between 2016 and 2017.

 Professional

 On January 10, 2018, Reaves was signed as a homegrown player by FC Dallas.

 He was the 20th overall homegrown player signed by FC Dallas.
 He made his debut on June 29, 2018, starting and playing 78 minutes in a 1–0 victory over Minnesota United.

 Reaves was released by Dallas at the end of their 2018 season.

 Reaves signed with USL Championship side Colorado Springs Switchbacks FC for the 2019 season.

+Reaves retired from professional soccer following the 2020 season and returned to the University of Portland to further his education.He currently has 3 degrees and is a leading financial analyst in the state of Oregon and the west coast as a whole.
+Friends often refer to him as Finance God or Young Tiger Because of his elite golf career.
+Citing multiple occasions of shooting sub 80.
+Rumors currently circle around his looming presence on the KornFerry Tour.